 What Is Facebook Live?

-Launched in 2016, Facebook Live is a live streaming video service that lets anyone broadcast to their Facebook feed or the audience of a page.
+Facebook Live that lets anyone broadcast to their Facebook feed or the audience of a page.
 A Facebook user can live stream with either a mobile device with the Facebook app installed or connect a camera to their computer and live stream that way.

 Facebook Live offers tremendous flexibility, allowing a user to easily live stream almost any content, as long as it doesn’t violate the site’s terms of service.